Deltares-research/LOCKGATE5/docs/source/sensitivity-analysis.rst

 The use of sailing velocity (M0=1)
 --------------------------------
-As mentioned in `getting started <https://lockgate5-branch2.readthedocs.io/en/latest/theory.html>`_, the user can choose to define the wave propagation velocity in the lock chamber through the sailing velocity of a ship.
-Note that this needs to have a higher value than is calculated by linear wave theory, otherwise the code will raise an error.
+As mentioned in `getting started <https://lockgate5-branch2.readthedocs.io/en/latest/theory.html>`_, the user can choose to define the delay of wave arrival between location V and W in the lock chamber through the sailing velocity of a ship.
+Note that this value needs to be larger than is calculated by shallow wave theory, otherwise the code will raise an error.
 As a result, the wave in the lock chamber propagates with an equal to or higher velocity than the translatory wave in the gate recess.
 In the example below a sailing velocity of 10.0 m/s is used (translatory wave propagation velocity = +/- 6.27 [m/s]).

 .. image:: ../images/Test_1.png